stdarg/blackjack/README.md

     { "playerId": 3, "hand": 1 }

-* **id** - The player id given when the player joins the game.
+* **id** - The player id given when the player joins the game
 * **hand** - The hand upon which, to stand:
-    * 1 - for default, if not specified, 1 is assumed.
+    * 1 - for default, if not specified, 1 is assumed
     * 2 - stand on the second hand only
     * 3 - stand on both hands